splunk/public-o11y-docs/synthetics/test-config/public-locations.rst

 JSON file of public locations
 ====================================

-Here are public location in JSON format: :download:`<syn-public-locations-json.zip>`.
+Here are public location in JSON format: :download:`<SynPublicLocations.zip>`.